Timber Harvesting: Its Methods, Stages & Implementation

 Sustainable timber harvesting methods contribute not only to tree regeneration but also to the long-term health of the forest.
 They involve keeping the best trees until young and healthy plants grow or destroying all vegetation to eliminate competition for new shoots.

-How EOS Forest Monitoring Can Assist Timber Harvesting
+How EOSDA Forest Monitoring Can Assist Timber Harvesting

 Monitoring Of Unauthorized Cuttings